 At one time, Cres and Lošinj used to be one island.
 Around the 9th century, the Romans constructed an artificial canal to separate the two landmasses.
 This massive project was completed to help shorten the route for the emerging sea trade market.

 By the 19th century, Lošinj had become the second busiest port in the Adriatic.
-The island’s inhabitants were well known for their skilled sailing ship construction.
-They were also considered to be some of the best seamen in the Mediterranean.
+Soon, the island’s inhabitants were recognized for their skilled sailing ship construction.
+Additionally, they earned the title of some of the best seamen in the Mediterranean.

 Cruising Croatia with a VICTORIA’S SECRET model!